yurtemre7/steel-mouse/knownissues.md

 <details>
   <summary>Solution</summary>
-  Ensure you are using the latest script (last update: 14.08.2023, 9:45 PM GMT+2).
-The issue arises because the "pillow" package version used was slightly old.
-The code has been fixed for the new 10.0.0 version of "pillow".
+  Ensure you are using the latest script.
+The issue arises because the "pillow" python package version used was outdated.
+The update was fixed in the python package "pillow" 10.0.0 and newer.
 </details>

 ---